Jonathan David: Senior

 David received his first senior call up to Canada on August 30, 2018, for a CONCACAF Nations League qualifier against the U.S. Virgin Islands.
 He made his senior debut in the match on September 9, starting and netting a brace in an 8–0 victory.
 David was named to the final squad for the 2019 CONCACAF Gold Cup on May 30, 2019.
 In Canada's final group game during the tournament against Cuba, he scored a hat-trick in a 7–0 win.
-Despite Canada's elimination to Haiti in the quarter-finals, David would finish the tournament as the Golden Boot winner with six goals.
+Despite Canada's elimination to Haiti in the quarter-finals, David finished the tournament as the Golden Boot winner with six goals.
 After Canada's 6–0 victory over Cuba on September 7, 2019, David set the record for most Canada senior international goals in a single year with eight in 2019.
 For his efforts, he was named the 2019 Canadian Men's Player of the Year.

 On June 8, 2021, David scored his second hat-trick for Canada in a 4–0 win over Suriname in a 2022 World Cup qualification match.
 At the end of the 2022 FIFA World Cup qualification campaign, David tallied a total of nine goals, five of them coming from the third and final round.
 In November 2022, he was confirmed as part of the 26-man squad going to the 2022 FIFA World Cup.
+In Canada's opening match against Belgium, teammate Alphonso Davies controversially insisted on taking a penalty awarded early on in the match over David who was generally considered the team's best penalty taker.
+Davies subsequently had his attempt saved by Belgian keeper Thibaut Courtois, and despite dominating the match Canada would go on to lose following a 44th minute Michy Batshuayi goal.
+The team lost both of their other matches against eventual semifinalists Croatia and Morocco, finishing second to last ahead of only host nation Qatar.